Sam-Mobed/learning-cpp/notes.md

 In C++, operator overloading is a compile-time mechanism.
 The compiler resolves which overloaded version of the << operator to use based on the types of the operands involved.
 The appropriate overload is resolved during the compilation phase, and the corresponding code is generated accordingly.

+## Operator Overloading

+Similar to function overloading.
+The number of parameters stay the same though, same for how the parameters are passed to the operators.

+If we want to overload the + operator, we do: operator+ for equals, it's: operator==

+When overloading operators in classes, we need to think about where our operators go. some of them must be implmented aasa member functions (methods), such as the assignment operator (=) and the index operator ([]).
+Otherwise, insertion and extraction operators cannot be methods, they must be implemented outside of the class, this is because the left argument for them are the stream classes, and we can't modify them.

+The rest of them can be done either way.

 ## Bitwise Shift Operations